- Why Back Up?

 We understand that the distinction between a CAD drawing and Land F/X project can cause confusion.
 For more information, please see our page describing the difference between CAD drawings and Land F/X Projects.

-To back up a project, open our Projects tool using one of the following methods:
+To back up a project, open our Projects tool:

 F/X Admin ribbon, Project List button